liuzhuang13/slimming/README.md

 ## Introduction

-Network Slimming is a neural network training scheme that can simultaneously reduces the model size, run-time memory, computing operations while introducing no accuracy loss to and minimum overhead to the training process, and the resulting models require no special libraries/hardware for efficient inference.
+Network Slimming is a neural network training scheme that can simultaneously reduces the model size, run-time memory, computing operations, while introducing no accuracy loss to and minimum overhead to the training process.
+The resulting models require no special libraries/hardware for efficient inference.